IG-AI/Disease-Simulator/README.md

 **Note that this method using the GUI to start the simulation is not always up to date**<br>
-You can start the simulation using a GUI, to start the gui use the command **make gui**
+You can start the simulation using a GUI, to start the gui use the command **make gui** It's also possible to run Project-snowfox-linux.jar.

 (The rule **make run** exist but is currently not supported.
 It's behaviour is unpredictable and might prevent the start of further simulations due to behaviour of the Java window.
+This requires you to close the Java window after every run of the simuation.
 It should **NOT** be used until those issues are resolved.) <br>

 ### System requirements
 The program is run mainly on the schools ThinLinc clients: https://www.it.uu.se/datordrift/maskinpark/linux <br>
 These are running Java 7 and Erlang 19.<br>
 The correct Erlang version seems to be the most important thing to get it running on our personal computers. <br>

+To be able to run the simulation via the gui you are required to have xterm installed on your computer <br>
+(this is already installed on the schools ThinLinc clients).<br>

 On personal computers we've had success running it on these setups:
 * Linux Mint 17 with Java 7 and Erlang 19